fitrieratna/AndroidApp_TextAnalysis/README.md

 If you find difficult when accessing those files from github (often happens from Github), here are the alternatives:
 1. Simply copy the github file link and paste to https://nbviewer.org/ , OR
 2. Download whole files (by choose download ZIP in 'Code' of green button on top right of this repository), OR
-3. Clone the repo and access from your end.
+3. Clone the repo from terminal and access from your end.

 Have a good day! :)